DarrenCCT/Tournament-Analysis/README.md

 The files included:

 **EUAC - Data Collection:** Showing how the data was gathered and merged into one dataframe from the two APIs.
-It also demonstrates how any roadblocks were dealt it (such as tournament urls that were not crawlable by bots).
+It also demonstrates how any roadblocks were dealt it (such as tournament urls that were not searchable via the API).

 **EUAC - Data Cleaning:** How the data was cleaned.
 This includes stuff like data types and dealing with player account inconsistencies between the two APIs.

 **EUAC - Data Analysis:** Data visualisations, statistical information and tests, and general analysis.
 Tournament tidbits.
-Some unsupervised machine learning (K-Means clustering) to group players into tiers.
+Unsupervised machine learning (K-Means clustering) to group players into tiers.
 Creation of an Elo system to rank player strength.

 **elo.py:** A .py file to contain the functions necessary for Elo calculations.
 Specifically written for this project.